sebastien-plutniak/archeoviz/README.md

 archeoViz(objects.df = NULL,   # data.frame with data about the objects
           refits.df = NULL,    # optional data.frame for refitting data
           timeline.df = NULL,  # optional data.frame for the excavation timeline
+          default.group =NULL, # Whether to group data 'by.layer' or 'by.variable'
           title = NULL,        # title of the site / data set home.text = NULL,    # html content to display on the home page lang = "en"          # interface language (English or French)